 1. Loy Krathong means ‘to Float a Basket.’

-The word loy in Thai means to float and Krathong translates to basket, so Loy Krathong literally translates into ‘float a basket’.
-The Krathongs are traditionally made from banana leaves and usually contain coins, a candle, some incense, and colorful flowers.
+The word loy in Thai means "to float" and Krathong translates to "basket", so Loy Krathong literally translates into ‘float a basket’.
+Krathongs are traditionally made from banana leaves and usually contain coins, a candle, some incense, and colorful flowers.

 2. The Krathong carries away bad energy.

-A snip of hair or fingernails can be used to represent negative memories and a few coins are included as a bribe to the great water goddess, Pra Mae Khongkhathen.
-Candles and incense are lit inside the Krathong to make wishes or ask for good luck and forgiveness.
+A snip of hair or fingernails can be used to represent negative memories and a few coins are included as an offering to the great water goddess, Pra Mae Khongkhathen.

 3. Loy Krathong originated in Sukhothai.